oddgoo/oddgoo.com/content/post/fringe-tools.md

 +++

-This post is an ongoing exploration of fantasy consoles, exotic game engines/tools and the communities around them.
+This post is an ongoing exploration of fantasy consoles, exotic game engines/tools, and the surrounding communities.
 It is a journey of the space of game tools that embody the “unconventional mixed with practical” (Natalie Lawhead, 2019).

-After years of working on commercial projects and using game methodology in other fields, I am conceptualising this endeavor as an artistic and playful respite, unburdened (as much as I possibly can) from external motivations such as commercial plausibility and critical reception.
+After years of working on commercial projects and using game methodology in other fields, I am conceptualising this endeavor as an artistic and playful respite, unburdened (as much as I possibly can) from external motivations such as commercial plausibility or critical reception.

 For a super comprehensive list, check out Everest Pipkin's tool list: https://github.com/everestpipkin/tools-list.
 Otherwise, this piece is more about my personal experience as I navigate and use a small selection of them.